 The landmarks $S \subseteq V$ are sampled.
-Each node $v \in V$ is assigned to the landmark $s_v \in S$, which is closest to v.
+Each node $v \in V$ is assigned to the landmark $s_v \in S$ that is closest to v.
 Now each node learns the following things: (i) its landmark s_v , (ii) the next hop on a shortest path to all nodes closer than some threshold, and (iii) the next hop on a shortest path to any landmark $s \in S$, no matter how far away it is.
 Landmarks use the routing trick from Section 8.3 to reach all nodes assigned to them.
 The label of v consists of three parts: (i) the ID of s_v , (ii) a bit indicating whether $v \in S$, and (iii) the label for the routing tree of s_v as in Section 8.3.
 Also see Figure 8.1.
-The key idea is that v either knows a shortest path to w because dist(v, w) is small enough, or that w is so far away that it becomes acceptable to take the detour via s_w (extracted from $\lambda(w)$) and then to w (s_w knows how to get there).
+The key idea is that v either knows a shortest path to v because v distinct v is small enough, or that v is so far away that it becomes acceptable to take the detour via v (extracted from v) and then to v0 (v1) and then to v2 (v3) and there is acceptable to take the detour via v3.